 Short-term interest rates rose another 1.00% during the fiscal year that ended January 31, 2024, as the U.S. Federal Reserve (Fed) attempted to reduce inflation by raising its target range for the federal funds rate from 4.25% to 4.50% at the beginning of the year to 5.25% to 5.50% at year-end.
-This represented a continuation of the fight against inflation that began in the preceding year, when the Fed raised rates to 4.25% from the prior zero lower bound.
+This represented a continuation of the inflation fight that began the preceding year, when the Fed raised rates to 4.25% off the zero lower bound.
 By tightening monetary policy, the Fed intended to slow the economy, weaken the labor market, and weaken demand sufficiently to reduce the rate of inflation.
 The Fed also continued to allow the U.S. Treasury and mortgage-backed securities in its portfolio to mature without reinvestment-which shrinks its balance sheet and thus tightens monetary conditions and is known as quantitative tightening-throughout the year.